sagemath/sage/src/doc/en/developer/reviewer_checklist.rst

 You can now begin the review by reading the diff code.

-**Read the diff:** the diff (i.e. the ticket's content) can be obtained by clicking on the (green) branch's name that appears on the trac ticket.
+**Read the diff:** the diff (i.e. the ticket's content) can be obtained by clicking on the (green) branch's name that appears on the github issue.
 If that name appears in red (see :ref:`section-trac-fields`) you can say so in a comment and set the ticket to ``needs_work`` (see :ref:`section-trac-ticket-status`).